Do You Know the 12 Traits of a Narcissist?

 Genetic Factors

-Studies have suggested that genetic factors can influence the development of narcissistic traits or NPD.
+Studies have suggested that genetic factors can influence the development of narcissistic traits or NPD.4

-If you have a family history of personality disorders, then there’s a possible chance of it contributing to any traits or symptoms you display.
+If you have a family history of personality disorders, then there’s a chance that it will contribute to any traits or symptoms you display.

 However, genetics alone doesn’t determine whether a person will become a narcissist or suffer from NPD, and it certainly doesn’t seal one’s fate as a narcissist.